Search results for:

 The good news is there are search engines that pride themselves on letting you search in private.
-Probably the one with the biggest following, with lots of media attention lately is Duck Duck Go.
+With lots of media attention, the one with the most significant following lately is Duck Duck Go.
 They deliver ad-free, instant search results within a secure, private environment.
-But they aren’t the only duck in the pond (yeah, really).
-Hongkiat highlights 12 search engines, including Duck Duck Go, that don’t hijack your information.
+But they aren't the only duck in the pond (yeah, really).
+Hongkiat highlights 12 search engines, including Duck Duck Go, that don't hijack your information.

-Don’t bundle all of your search history into one browser.
-Use multiple browsers so at any given time, only a chunk of your information is available.
+Don't bundle all of your search histories into one browser.
+Use multiple browsers so, at any given time, only a chunk of your information is available.
 Of course, you still want to use a search engine like the ones mentioned above and clean your history and cookies regularly.
-You can take it a step further too, by using tools such as the Ghostery browser or Privacy Badger.
+You can take it a step further, too, by using tools such as the Ghostery browser or Privacy Badger.

-While we may not be able to control what the government, the FCC, internet providers or big companies do, we aren’t completely left with nothing to do but throw our hands up in the air or live off the grid.
-Hopefully better options will open up soon, but for now, these are just a few ways to keep your browsing history as private as possible.
+While we may not control what the government, the FCC, internet providers, or big companies do, we are left with nothing to do but throw our hands up in the air or live off the grid.
+Hopefully, better options will open up soon.
+Still, for now, these are just a few ways to keep your browsing history as private as possible.

 Curious… What's your choice of #privacy protection?